 I know I know, this is vain and so so predictable but after my first baby was born it just dawned on me that life would be so much easier if I chopped half of my hair off.
 It just would, wouldn’t it?

-So two weeks’ after she was born I hopped on the bus to the hairdresser with elbow length hair and hopped out with a Bob.
+So two weeks’ after she was born I hopped on the bus to the hairdressers with elbow length hair and hopped out with a Bob.
 True to tradition, regrets followed swiftly, possibly as quickly as the next day.
-My Samson-like strength disappeared with my hair as it was swept off the salon’s floor and in it’s place was a different-looking me that I wasn’t ready for.
+My Samson-like strength disappeared with my hair as it was swept off the salon’s floor and in its place was a different-looking me that I wasn’t ready for.

-Plus let me tell you, bobs are NOT easier to manage than long hair – the opposite in fact!
+Plus let me tell you, bobs are NOT easier to manage than long hair – the opposite in fact.
 And my hair takes years to grow an inch.
 (Update: since I lost my hair from chemo last year, I now have proof of this fact!)

-I did warn you that this one was vain.
+But I did warn you that this point was vain.

 3. Not trusting my gut instinct